Facebook pixel Latest News | Pepperdine School of Public Policy Skip to main content

 Latest News

-As we continue to navigate the pandemic era, the Davenport Institute will be focusing on engaging with residents as cities look to retain lessons learned over the past year while also looking forward.
-We will be sharing thought pieces, podcasts, and webinars from our staff and strategic partners, highlighting free tech resources and toolkits, and featuring creative ideas for building community.
+Here is where we will be posting our most recent articles we have written along with any updates from the Davenport Institute.
+We will be sharing thought pieces, podcasts, and webinars from our staff and strategic partners, highlighting tech resources and toolkits, and featuring creative ideas for building community.

-If you know of resources we haven't shared yet, please send them to us!
-We will be reviewing and updating this page regularly.
+If you know of resources we haven't shared yet, please send them to us

 Thought Pieces on Public Engagement